By Catherine Hoff

-With this in mind, I approached several members at HAND of the Peninsula in order to elicit involvement in my project.
+With this in mind, I approached several members at HAND of the Bay Area in order to elicit involvement in my project.
 A total of 32 parents, 13 fathers and 19 mothers, agreed to participate by way of completing the Perinatal Grief Scale (Lasker and Toedter, 1990) a questionnaire designed to measure symptoms consistent with grief and bereavement associated with a neonatal loss.
 Upon analysis of the data collected, the findings supported my research hypothesis that women indeed display a greater number of symptoms related to grief than men.
 There was also confirmation that this greater level of intensity in the grieving patterns of mothers, as compared to fathers, continues, even several years after the loss.

 In reviewing the methods of communication and coping often employed by mothers experiencing grief, behaviors include active grieving such as crying, or other displays of depression, talking things out with others, and the practicing of rituals associated with spirituality or the collection of memorabilia.
 Common reactions of fathers include displays of anger and frustration, withdrawal, or keeping busy via work and other out side commitments.
 Noting these vastly different approaches to pregnancy loss, it is easy to see why an individual might feel as though a brick wall is building up between their self and their partner as both try to come to terms with the situation in their own way.